Sam Sweeney: Awards

-Sweeney has won a number of awards including the 'In The Tradition' award and the 'Wiltshire Folk Association Young Folk Award', which he won for two years in succession.
+Sweeney has won a number of awards including the "In The Tradition" award and the "Wiltshire Folk Association Young Folk Award", which he won for two years in succession.
 He was also a nominated in the 2004 BBC Young Folk Awards.
-In 2007 he won one of five BBC Performing Arts Fund bursaries to help him start his musical career.
-Sweeney was nominated for the 'Musician of the Year' award at the 2013 BBC Radio 2 Folk Awards and won this award at the 2015 BBC Radio 2 Folk Awards.
+In 2007, he won one of five BBC Performing Arts Fund bursaries to help him start his musical career.
+Sweeney was nominated for the "Musician of the Year" award at the 2013 BBC Radio 2 Folk Awards and won this award at the 2015 BBC Radio 2 Folk Awards.

-His album Unearth Repeat was voted "Album of the Year" for 2020 by Bright Young Folk readers with almost the 36% of the votes.
+His album Unearth Repeat was voted "Album of the Year" for 2020 by Bright Young Folk readers with almost the 36 per cent of the votes.